Elehuris Montero Player Props: Rockies vs. Cardinals

 Elehuris Montero At The Plate

-- Montero has two doubles, a home run and a walk while batting .313.
+- Montero has three doubles, a home run and a walk while batting .333.

+- Among the qualified hitters in MLB play, he ranks 25th in batting average, 93rd in on-base percentage, and 54th in slugging.

-- He has scored in five games this season (55.6%), but has had no multi-run games.
+- Montero has driven in a run in four games this year (40.0%), but has had no multiple-RBI games.

+- In six of 10 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.